TurnipGuy30/English-2022/docs/_posts/2022-09-05-If We Must Die.md

 <br><br>

 <blockquote>
-> If we must die, let it not be like hogs
+If we must die, let it not be like hogs<br>
-> Hunted and penned in an inglorious spot,
+Hunted and penned in an inglorious spot,<br>
-> While round us bark the mad and hungry dogs,
+While round us bark the mad and hungry dogs,<br>
-> Making their mock at our accursèd lot.
+Making their mock at our accursèd lot.
 </blockquote>

 <br><br>